TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 Battery Sentinel starts with a different perspective.
 Instead of building down from a notification, it builds up from a sensor.

-## Built on Request, and Why it is a Beta
+## Built on Request

 Every other blueprint from _The Thinking Home_ series grew out of my own house.
 The sensors and automations behind them ran on my system for years before I shared them, so the reliability was already settled.
 My job generalized what already worked: made it configurable, documented it, smoothed the edges, and handed over something I already trusted.

 This one is different.
 It was not refined over years while it ran quietly within my walls.
 It was asked for, by the community, for a problem the existing tools never solved.
 So I built it: imagined, drafted, edited, reimagined, debugged, and tested as hard as one house and an adversarial test suite allowed.
 I believe in it, but I cannot yet claim what years of uneventful running will allow me to claim.

-That is why this is a beta release.
-It is genuinely useful today, and I run it on my own system.
-But if you use it, you are also helping test and refine it.
+As of 1.1.0 this is a stable release.
+It earned that the slow way: an adversarial simulation suite, and sustained live duty on my own system through nightly reboot cycles, real detections, and a real power outage, without a fault.
+Stable does not mean finished.
 Real homes are more varied than any one setup, and the edge cases that matter most are the ones I haven't thought of and cannot produce.
 If you hit something, the [community thread](https://xeazy.com/logbook/d/42-the-battery-entity-sentinel-blueprints) is where it gets found and fixed.
-That is the deal: I have done my best to build it, and the community's use is what will make it solid.

 ## Why a Sensor, Not an Automation